-The University of Liverpool's School of Histories, Languages and Cultures draws together a unique set of research and teaching expertise found across five departments in the Faculty of Humanities and Social Sciences:
+The School of Histories, Languages and Cultures draws together a unique set of research and teaching expertise found across five departments in the Faculty of Humanities and Social Sciences:

 Research in the School is rich and diverse, ranging from those studying the rhetoric of Donald Trump all the way to those who write about the design of ancient Roman drainage systems.
 The quality of this research was confirmed by the 2014 Research Excellence Framework (REF), which rated over two-thirds of the research produced by our staff as world leading or internationally excellent.
 Our position in the School of Histories, Languages and Cultures and the Faculty of Humanities and Social Sciences offers excellent opportunities for multidisciplinary and collaborative research projects.
 If you wish to study between two disciplines, we are often able to provide supervisors in both of your areas of research.

 We invite applications to join our team of over 180 postgraduate research students from candidates who have, or expect to graduate with, a good Masters level qualifications to undertake doctoral studies at the University.

 • Archaeology, Classics and Egyptology: areas of research expertise include Archaeology of Human Origins, Old World Prehistory, Egyptology, Archaeology of the Mediterranean and the Near East, Later European Prehistory, Archaeological Sciences (Bioarchaeology, Environmental Archaeology, Archaeomaterials), Historical Archaeology, Ancient Languages (Egyptian, Greek, Latin, Akkadian, Sumerian), and Greek and Roman History and Culture.